StatCan/egp-maintenance-tools/docs/source/data_models/canadian_road_network.rst

    "junction_id", False, True, ``gen_random_uuid()``, "Unique identifier of each record."
    "junction_type", False, False, "", "The classification of the junction."
-   "exit_number", False, False, "\"\"", "The identifying number of an exit on a controlled access thoroughfare."
+   "exit_number", False, False, "Unknown", "The identifying number of an exit on a controlled access thoroughfare."
    "province", False, False, "", "Province or Territory where the feature is located."
    "acquisition_technique", False, False, "", "The type of data source or technique used to populate (create or revise) the dataset."